Oyster Bay, New South Wales: Commercial area

 A small arrangement of shops is located at the intersection of Como Road and Oyster Bay Road, just above sea level.
 It includes a post office, chemist, a liquor shop, a café, a newsagency, and a bakery/café.
 Oyster Bay Public School is nearby.

 Churches

 Churches in Oyster Bay include St Joseph Catholic Church, located on the border of Oyster Bay & Como, Oyster Bay Baptist Church, located at Green Point and Kingsway Community Church.

 School

-Oyster Bay Public School holds it annual Arts and Craft festival every year in the last weekend of May.
-The festival has taken place annually every year since 1980 with a 2020-22 hiatus caused by the COVID-19 pandemic.
+Oyster Bay Public School holds its annual Arts and Craft festival every year in the last weekend of May.
+The festival has taken place annually since 1970 with a 2020-22 hiatus caused by the COVID-19 pandemic.

 Oyster Bay Public School is split between two locations on Phillip Street: primary site (Year 3-6) and the infants site (Kindergarten-Year 2), 300 metres up the road.
 There are two pre-schools in Oyster Bay.
 One is at Caravan Head, and another at Green Point in the same area as Green Point Observatory.